obaraelijah/django-drf-custom-auth/README.md

 # Custom Authentication & Authorization in Django-DRF

 ## Tools & Services:
-- Django & DRF : for building the APIs
+- Django & DRF: for building the APIs
 - Docker & Docker compose: Containerization
 - Celery: For running background task
 - Rabbit MQ: A message broker for celery